 For both the 2024 and 2025 incoming classes, Cornell maintained a consistent median GMAT score.

-A significant 19 percent of students at Marshall hail from the financial services industry prior to joining the school.
+A significant 19 percent of students at Marshall hail from the financial services industry before joining the school.

 For the 2025 incoming class, Emory provided only the average GMAT score.